yoannisj/lilo-sass/README.md

 + Sometimes you don't know whether your styles are going to be shared by other components in your project or not.
 Therefore you might decide to share all styles that are subject to sharing, and end up with unnecessarily duplicated selectors.

+    This can be fixed using css minification tools that [merge adjacent rulesets](http://cssnano.co/optimisations/mergeRules) by selectors, such as [cssnano](http://cssnano.co) does.

 + The first time styles are shared, they will be output **after** the other styles in the same ruleset, no matter if these other styles are written *before* or *after* the `lilo` mixin.
 This means that you can not override a shared css-rule by writing it in the same ruleset.

     To fix this, write the selector twice: once with the shared styles only, and a second time with all other styles.
+After sass compiled, you could [re-merge](http://cssnano.co/optimisations/mergeRules) these adjacent rulesets with css minification.

 + Using Lilo allows cross-media extends.
 These are very useful and will probably ship soon with future sass releases.
 But they are also spooky because they can break the cascade.
 Indeed, you are never really sure where the styles will be output.